 The Selling Shareholders identified in the table below as "Series A Holders" acquired an aggregate of 750 shares of Series A Preferred in a private placement transaction (the "Series A Transaction") pursuant to Securities Subscription Agreements dated as of April 18 and 19, 1996 (collectively, the "Subscription Agreements").
-Commencing July 3, 1996, the Series A Preferred is convertible into Common Stock at the option of the Series A Preferred are convertible depends on several factors, including the date on which the shares are converted and the market price of the Common Stock at the time of conversion.
+Commencing July 3, 1996, the Series A Preferred is convertible into Common Stock at the option of the Series A Holder.
+The number of shares of Common Stock into which shares of Series A Preferred are convertible depends on several factors, including the date on which the shares are converted and the market price of the Common Stock at the time of conversion.
 See "Description of Capital Stock--Series A Preferred."
 The figures in the table below representing the number of shares of Common Stock beneficially owned and offered by the Series A Holders make a number of assumptions concerning the applicable conversion ratio and the date on which shares of Series A Preferred are converted.
 As described in greater detail under "Description of Capital Stock--Series A Preferred," the number of shares of Common Stock issuable upon conversion of Series A Preferred is calculated in part on the basis of the lower of a fixed conversion price or a variable conversion price.
 The variable conversion price depends primarily on the market price of the Common Stock on the date of conversion.
 The fixed conversion price is \$6.6275 per share.
-Since the Series A Holders paid \$10,000 per share of Series A Preferred, each share of Series A Preferred is, in general, convertible into a number of shares determined by dividing \$10,000 by the applicable conversion price on the date of conversion is lower than the fixed conversion price, then a greater number of shares will be issued.
+Since the Series A Holders paid \$10,000 per share of Series A Preferred, each share of Series A Preferred is, in general, convertible into a number of shares determined by dividing \$10,000 by the applicable conversion price (plus the premium, as described below).
+If the variable conversion price on the date of conversion is lower than the fixed conversion price, then a greater number of shares will be issued.
 In addition, a conversion premium of 8% per annum accrues from April 19, 1996 until the date of conversion and will result in issuance of a certain number of additional shares of Common Stock upon conversion of shares of Series A Preferred.